 Thank you for visiting this page!

 I was born in the Philippines and immigrated to Canada at a young age.
 I was raised in Comox and then moved to and lived in Vancouver for nearly 20 years.
-Vancouver was my homebase during university, time spent abroad, and over 8 years as a student and Mysore teacher at Ashtanga Yoga Vancouver.
+Vancouver was my homebase during university, time spent abroad, and almost a decade at Ashtanga Yoga Vancouver.
 I studied Food, Nutrition and Health at the University of British Columbia and also balanced that time training for Ironman Canada Triathlons.
 I always felt a strong pull towards movement and the healing quality it had for mental health.
 My first early meditation experiences was actually not on a yoga mat or meditation pillow but happened mostly in my running shoes during Sunday long run workouts.
 I recall falling in love to the rhythm and sound of the breath and learning just how powerful of a muscle the mind really is.

 I am inspired by my family, time in nature with my puppy, and all the profound relationships and connections I have had because of the Ashtanga practice.

-During my time at Ashtanga Yoga Vancouver I had the privilege of learning the influence of sharing knowledge, building community, and contributing to the greater good through yoga.
+During my time at Ashtanga Yoga Vancouver I had the privilege of learning, sharing knowledge, building community, and contributing to the greater good through yoga.
 I feel my teaching approach draws from my time studying in Mysore, India at KPJAYI / Sharath Yoga Center and under the mentorship of incredible female Ashtanga senior-level teachers (Fiona Stang.
 Tanya Salas, and Sharmila Desai).
 I received the blessing to teach Ashtanga Yoga from Sharath Jois in 2016 and from then on I have devoted to sharing the tradition and evolution of the practice to those seeking a spiritual and healing practice.

 My teaching approach comes from both patience and compassion.
 You can often hear me say: things take time.
-I often do more listening and observing; both are able to help facilitate holding a focused practice space, virtually online or in person.
+I often do more listening and observing, and in doing so I feel helps facilitate holding a focused practice space, virtually online or in person.
 I am deeply curious and fascinated by the power of self-healers, both mentally and physically.
 I have had the privilege of working with new moms and expecting mothers.
 I provide encouragement, support and guidance to both novice and seasoned yoga practitioners.

 I am the primary teacher at the yoga Shala and being so allows me the time to connect with each yoga practitioner in an unhurried way.
-I am devoted to sharing the healing and therapeutic benefits of the practice, cultivating community, and nurturing diversity within it.
-I consider myself first and foremost: a student, loving partner and step-mother; and secondary: a teacher, a terrible baker, and a coffee fanatic.
+I am devoted to sharing the healing and therapeutic benefits of the practice, cultivating community, and encouraging diversity within the broader yoga community.
+I consider myself first and foremost: a student, nature enthusiast, and devoted householder; and secondary: a teacher, a terrible baker, and a coffee fanatic.

 I look forward to meeting you soon!